 Joseph J. Schreiber, MD of Raleigh Orthopaedic Clinic was selected to present research findings at the 71st Annual Meeting of the American Society for Surgery of the Hand (ASSH).
-The three-day course, which took place on September 29-October 1, 2016 in Austin, Texas, was designed for surgeons to share new concepts and revisit established principles pertaining to the hand and upper extremity.
+The three-day course, which took place on September 29-October 1, 2016 in Austin, Texas, was designed for surgeons to share new concepts and revisit established principles pertaining to hand and upper extremity.

 Dr. Schreiber and hand surgery colleagues at Stanford University and Brown University presented recent findings linking thumb basal joint osteoarthritis to local osteoporosis.
 Patients with early arthritis at the base of the thumb were found to have decreased bone density as measured on CT scans as compared to normal patients without arthritis.
 It is thought that pain resulting from arthritis results in decreased use and pinch strength of the thumb, which results in focal disuse osteopenia.